webdev-tom/lead_finder/README.md

 ### Claiming Leads
 ![](http://i.imgur.com/8MEQOcb.png)

->...as well as the ability to claim a lead as their own, so that other users will know which leads are available to them.
+>...as well as the ability to claim a lead as their own, so that other users will know which leads are available to execute on.